wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-hpcpack-rdma-cluster.md

 ### MPI application considerations

-The following are considerations for running MPI applications on Azure instances.
+Following are considerations for running MPI applications with HPC Pack in Azure.
 Some apply only to deployments of Azure nodes (worker role instances added in a "burst to Azure" configuration).

 * Worker role instances in a cloud service are periodically reprovisioned without notice by Azure (for example, for system maintenance, or in case an instance fails).
-If an instance is reprovisioned while it is running an MPI job, the instance loses all its data and returns to the state when it was first deployed, which can cause the MPI job to fail.
+If an instance is reprovisioned while it is running an MPI job, the instance loses its data and returns to the state when it was first deployed, which can cause the MPI job to fail.
 The more nodes that you use for a single MPI job, and the longer the job runs, the more likely that one of the instances will be reprovisioned while a job is running.
 You should also consider this if you designate a single node in the deployment as a file server.

-* You don't have to use the A8 and A9 instances to run MPI jobs in Azure.
+* To run MPI jobs in Azure, you don't have to use the RDMA-capable instances.
 You can use any instance size that is supported by HPC Pack.
-However, the A8 and A9 instances are recommended for running relatively large-scale MPI jobs that are sensitive to the latency and the bandwidth of the network that connects the nodes.
-If you use instances other than A8 and A9 to run latency and bandwidth sensitive MPI jobs, we recommend running small jobs, in which a single task runs on only a few nodes.
+However, the RDMA-capable instances are recommended for running relatively large-scale MPI jobs that are sensitive to the latency and the bandwidth of the network that connects the nodes.
+If you use other sizes to run latency- and bandwidth-sensitive MPI jobs, we recommend running small jobs, in which a single task runs on only a few nodes.

 * Applications deployed to Azure instances are subject to the licensing terms associated with the application.
 Check with the vendor of any commercial application for licensing or other restrictions for running in the cloud.
 Not all vendors offer pay-as-you-go licensing.